philine-bommer/DL4S2S/README.md

 ![Version](https://img.shields.io/badge/version-0.0.1-green)
 [Python version]( https://img.shields.io/badge/python-3.10-blue) ![Python version]( https://img.shields.io/badge/lightning-2.5-blue)

-#### Please note that while the code basis is complete, full reproducability updates will be made as soon as the peer review is finished
+#### Please note that while the code basis is complete, full reproducability updates will be made as soon as the peer review is finished.
+#### The dataset link will be updated in the coming weeks.

 ## Table of Contents
 1. [Overview](#overview)